awillats/clinc/planning/writing_tasks.md

   - predicting corr  - 3.1→ new 3.2
   - inferring cause from time series  - 2.1B→ new 3.3
     - minimize granger, IDTxl

+- [ ] where does methods pipeline figure go?

+- [ ] integrate steps_of_inference.md as overview at the end of intro
+  - [ ] also use steps as sections of methods overview
+  - [ ] merge more detailed content into sections of methods overview
+  - [ ] ? create hypotheses-set-focused methods overview figure ?
+    - current figure really focuses on the fate of one circuit at a time

 - [ ] Either need to write a "results summary" section or smooth transition from quantitative results to discussion
 - [ ] add steps of inference to end of introduction